 Black Witch Moth (Ascalapha odorata)

-Detailing the identifying qualities of the Black Witch Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Black Witch Moth.

 Updated: 2/8/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org